What is Recruiting Automation?

 - Sending Text Messages to candidates.
 If you aren’t doing this yet, ask yourself why you and your organization aren’t doing this.
 It works.
 It’s proven. and your competitors already are doing it.
 Are you worried about how candidates will respond?
 Good.
 You should be.
 Take it slow.
 Make your text messages personal.
 Respond back to candidates quickly.
 And, use a tool desktop application like GoHire, that not only let’s you use a keyboard, to type faster, but also stores all your candidate conversations.

-- Add a Web Chat to your career site.
+- Add a Career site Chatbot to your career site.
 Candidates have options, so you need to make it easy for interested candidates to learn more about your company, the role, and your culture.
 Only 8.52% of your site visitors will apply for a job.
 Adding Web Chat to your career site is relatively inexpensive, and can increase your candidate flow by 100%.
 Essentially, allowing you to engage and convert 100% more candidates, then before web chat.

-- Add a Text Messaging Chatbot as a way for candidates to engage your company.
-For instance, in the retail and hospitality fields, you can advertise Text “Jobs” to 415-980-1270, and let candidates engage with you, create profiles, answer pre-screening questions, and even set up a time for a interview, all from their smartphone and text messaging.
+- Add a Text Messaging Chatbot, or an Apply By Text chatbot as a way for candidates to engage your company.
+For instance, in the retail and hospitality fields, you can advertise Text “Jobs” to 415-980-1270, and let candidates engage with you, create profiles, answer pre-screening questions, and even set up a time for an interview, all from their smartphone and text messaging.